 The visual gimmicks of an inflatable white elephant and burning fake £50 notes worked.

 The landslide result killed off devolution hopes across the North: the later referendums for the North West and Yorkshire Regional Assemblies were cancelled.

 The rest is rollercoaster history: hired and fired twice by Gove and Cameron respectively, the triumphs of Brexit and the General Election of December 2019.
 Throughout, Cummings developed twin reputations, as a brilliant master of the swing vote and as a bully devoid of people skills.

-In 2011 Cummings made a new connection to the North East when he married Mary, daughter of Sir Humphry Wakefield of Chillingham Castle in Northumbria.
+In 2011 Cummings made a new connection to the North East when he married Mary, daughter of Sir Humphry Wakefield of Chillingham Castle in Northumberland.
 In 2016 their son Alexander Cedd was born.